-1 EBITDA is a non-gaap measure in the Consolidated Statement of Comprehensive Income (there is no IFRS standard for EBITDA specification).
+1 EBITDA is a non-GAAP measure in this Consolidated Statement of Comprehensive Income (there is no IFRS standard for EBITDA specification).
 The Group considers EBITDA to be an important indicator of its economic performance.
 EBITDA is calculated as total revenues minus certain operating expenses, as shown above.